 Learn from the best.
 Here's what some of the world's biggest companies have done:

-● Paypay, a regular victim of brandjacking, is proactive about alerting customers about new scams and using the media to educate their community about risks.
+● Paypal, a regular victim of brandjacking, is proactive about alerting customers about new scams and using the media to educate their community about risks.

 ● Adopt two-factor authentication for all of your accounts.
 This extra layer of security helps ensure that people aren’t easily duped into handing over sensitive information such as passwords and usernames.